Usage share of operating systems: Worldwide device shipments

 On 27 January 2016, Paul Thurrott summarized the operating system market, the day after Apple announced "one billion devices":

 Apple's "active installed base" is now one billion devices. [..]
 Granted, some of those Apple devices were probably sold into the marketplace years ago.
-But that 1 billion figure can and should be compared to the numbers Microsoft touts for Windows 10 (200 million, most recently) or Windows more generally (1.5 billion active users, a number that hasn’t moved, magically, in years), and that Google touts for Android (over 1.4 billion, as of September).
+But that 1 billion figure can and should be compared to the numbers Microsoft touts for Windows 10 (200 million, most recently) or Windows more generally (1.5 billion active users, a number that hasn't moved, magically, in years), and that Google touts for Android (over 1.4 billion, as of September).

 My understanding of iOS is that the user base was previously thought to be around 800 million strong, and when you factor out Macs and other non-iOS Apple devices, that's probably about right.
 But as you can see, there are three big personal computing platforms.
+And only one of them is actually declining.
+We’ll see how Windows 10 fares over the long term, but even if Microsoft hits the 1 billion figure in 1-2 years as promised, it will by then still be the smallest of those three platforms.